 Norway is known for stunning natural beauty with its fjords and forests, waterfalls and Northern Lights.
 Oslo is all of this and more with its world class museums and architecture on display throughout the city and along its beautiful waterfront.
 The city is extremely family friendly and easy to navigate using your feet or public transportation.
-The Norwegian capital will delight in many ways, but we’re sharing 7 things families will love to do in Oslo, Norway.
+The Norwegian capital will delight in many ways, but we’re sharing 7 things to do in Oslo with kids.

 *This post is sponsored by Moon Travel Guides and contains affiliate links.
 If you purchase something I may receive a small commission.
 As always, opinions are 100% my own.